Applying for a grant

 The Partnerships Against Pests team hosted a webinar on Monday 9 September to introduce Round 3 and engage with potential grant applicants.

-Key highlights of webinar:
+Key highlights of the webinar:

-• Overview of the Partnerships Against Pests program and its strategic focus.
+• Overview of the Partnerships Against Pests program and its strategic focus

-• Round 3 eligibility, requirements and how to apply.
+• Round 3 eligibility, requirements and how to apply

-• Q&A session.
+• Q&A session

 View the webinar Passcode: UmKCZZ